phusion/holy-build-box/LIBRARY-VARIANTS.md

 ## `exe_gc_hardened`

-This variant is is meant for compiling applications, but with security hardening and dead-code elimination enabled.
+This variant is meant for compiling applications, but with security hardening and dead-code elimination enabled.
 This variant is especially suitable for compiling applications for use in production environments.

 See [Security hardening binaries](SECURITY-HARDENING-BINARIES.md) for more information about the security flags.